 - Select range B5:B11 > Click the Percentage Style (%) sign of the Number group command.

-In the above figure, especially in the 5th row, we see that the quantity of Stock at February is higher than Stock at January.
+In the above image, in the 5th row, we see that the quantity of Stock at February is higher than Stock at January.
 That’s why we found an increase in the percentage.
 Similarly, the percentage is increased in the 6th, 7th, and 8th rows.
-On the contrary, we see that the quantity of Stock at February is lower than that of January in the 9th, 10th, and 11th rows.
-For this, we found that the percentage has decreased and this situation will happen for every case when the second value is lower than the first value.
+On the other hand, we see that the quantity of Stock at February is lower than that of January in the 9th, 10th, and 11th rows.
+The percentage has decreased and this will happen for every case when the second value is lower than the first value.

 Read More: How to Calculate Percentage Change with Negative Numbers in Excel